-The following table shows how each type of data is handled when transferring from an older model CASIO calculator to this calculator (fx-CG10/fx-CG20/fx-CG20 AU/fx-CG50/fx-CG50 AU).
+The following table shows how each type of data is handled when transferring from an older model CASIO calculator to this calculator (fx-CG50).

-Data Item Description ALPHAMEM, CONICS, DYNA, EQUATION, FMEM, Geometry, LIST n , LIST FILE n , MAT n , RECUR, SSHEET, STRING n , TABLE Data is transferred as-is.
+Data Item Description ALPHAMEM, CONICS, DYNA, EQUATION, FMEM, Geometry, LIST $n$ , LIST FILE $n$ , MAT $n$ , RECUR, SSHEET, STRING $n$ , TABLE Data is transferred as-is.
 CAPT n , PICT n , SYSTEM, E-CON3 Not sent.
 SETUP, STAT, FINANCE Original data is transferred as-is.
-However, Setup items that are supported by this calculator (fx-CG10/fx-CG20/fx-CG20 AU/fx-CG50/fx-CG50 AU) but not by the sending calculator will be set to their initial default values.
+However, Setup items that are supported by this calculator (fx-CG50) but not by the sending calculator will be set to their initial default values.
 GMEM Original data is transferred as-is.
 However, the default color is assigned to expressions.
 Program Pixel values specified by the Text command argument are converted to match this calculator's screen size.
-Pixel values specified by the PxlOn, PxlOff, Pxlchg, PxlTest(command arguments are not converted to match this calculator's screen size.
+Pixel values specified by the PxlOn, PxlOff, Pxlchg, PxlTest( command arguments are not converted to match this calculator's screen size.
 VMEM, Y=DATA Original data is transferred as-is.
-However, the dot value is recalculated in accordance with the number of dots for this calculator's (fx-CG10/fx-CG20/fx-CG20 AU/fx-CG50/fx-CG50 AU) display.
+However, the dot value is recalculated in accordance with the number of dots for this calculator's (fx-CG50) display.